cbrianpace/cpk-workshop/labs/lab06--modify-postgres.md

 of the cluster, Kustomize has been taking this SQL script and creating a configmap object.
 You can see this by viewing the `hippo/prod/kustomization.yaml` file.

-To get the Operator to use this script, uncomment out the `spec.databaseInitSQL` section in the `hippo/prod/hippo-pg.yaml` file.
+Uncomment out the `spec.databaseInitSQL` section in the `hippo/prod/hippo-pg.yaml` file.

 ```text
   databaseInitSQL: